-- When work is done in a branch, it must be merged into the trunk.
-This is done by svn merge command. - Similar to svn diff command, instead of printing the differences to your terminal, however, it applies them directly to your working copy as local modifications.
-Svn diff command ignores ancestry, svn merge does not. - A better name for the command might have been svn diffand-apply, because that's all that happens: two repository trees are compared, and the differences are applied to a working copy. - Conflicts may be produced by svn merge: - Conflicts are solved in the usual way
+- When work is done in a branch, it must be brought back into the trunk. - This is done by svn merge command. - Similar to svn diff command, instead of printing the differences to your terminal, it applies them directly to the local working copy.
+Svn diff command ignores ancestry, svn merge does not. - Two repository trees are compared, and the differences are applied to a working copy. - Conflicts may be produced by svn merge: - They are solved in the usual way